kmdlogic/kmd-logic-email-client/README.md

 A dotnet client library for using Email module in KMD Logic platform through API.
 ## The purpose of the Email API

-To allow products using the Logic platform to **send email using custom email domain address**
+To allow products using Logic platform to send emails

 ## EmailClient